 For more information about tuition fees, college fees and fee liability, please see the Fees section of this website.
 EU applicants should refer to our dedicated webpage for details of the implications of the UK’s plans to leave the European Union.

 There are no compulsory elements of this course that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
 However, please note that, depending on your choice of research topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 Please note that you are required to attend in Oxford for a minimum of 30 days each year, and you may incur additional travel and accommodation expenses for this.
 Also, depending on your choice of research topic and the research required to complete it, you may incur further additional expenses, such as travel and research expenses.
 You will need to meet these additional costs, although you may be able to apply for grants from the Faculty or your College to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

 For the 2018-19 academic year, the range of likely living costs for full-time study is between c. £1,015 and £1,555 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our Living costs page.
 If you are studying part-time your living costs may vary depending on your personal circumstances but you must still ensure that you will have sufficient funding to meet these costs for the duration of your course.

-The following colleges accept students on the DPhil in Law:
+The following colleges accept students full-time study on the DPhil in Law: